niallang/Nial_Libraries/README.md

 - `Unicode/niallib/`: Unicode library and helper functions

 ## How To Use
-The instructions for each library are given in their folders.
+The instructions for each library (and their dependencies, if any) are given in their folders.

 The common method of importing a library is: `loaddefs 'path/to/file.ndf'`.
 If the path is relative, then `./path/to/file` must be specified.